kikkel/se/README.md

 ### - chain of responsibility? -> maybe for handling attributes on cards?
 ### - proxy for filepath???
-### - composite pattern
- - use with deckbuilder to separate decks?
 ### - decorator pattern
 ### - monad for transporting and transforming monoids
   - abbildung von einer menge auf eine andere menge